Sherewood/4501Project-/README.md

 # Extra
 ----------------------------

+1. Apologies for the mess in the Assets > Prefabs > Units folder, to see all the game unit prefabs check the "GameUnitsHere" subfolder within that folder.

-To confirm the obvious - we haven't done any animation work with these models lol
+2. To confirm the obvious - we haven't done any animation work with these models lol

 # Model Sources: